huss-osman/linux-fundamentals/bash-scripting/fundamentals/15-set-options.md

-# Shell Options (set) Explained
+# Shell Options (`set`) Explained

 ## Overview
-These options control **how Bash behaves while running a script**.
+The `set` command controls **how Bash behaves while running a script**.
-They’re mainly used to make scripts **safer, easier to debug, and more predictable**.
+It is mainly used to make scripts **safer, easier to debug, and more predictable**.

+### These options help:

+- Stop scripts when errors occur

+- Detect uninitialized variables

+- Trace command execution for debugging

+- Prevent hidden failures in pipelines

 ---

 ## Key Concepts

-- Fail fast
+- Fail fast on errors

 - Catch undefined variables

-- Debug execution
+- Debug execution flow

+- Combine options for safer scripts

 ---

-## Options
+## Common Options

 ```bash
 set -e